julianaplacido/real_estate_market_analysis/README.md

 -Which variables were not?

--Were is the model failing?
+-Where is the model failing?
 Why?